inProgress-team/react-native-meteor/README.md

 ## Compatibility notes

-* Since RN 0.26.0 you have to use ws or wss protocol to connect to your meteor server. http is not working on Android.
+Since RN 0.26.0 you have to use ws or wss protocol to connect to your meteor server. http is not working on Android.

-* It is recommended to always use the latest version of react-native-meteor compatible with your RN version.
+It is recommended to always use the latest version of react-native-meteor compatible with your RN version:

-* For RN < 0.45, you can use version 1.0.3 in case or problems.
+* For RN > 0.49, use `react-native-meteor@latest`
-* For RN 0.45, use version 1.0.6 of 'react-native-meteor'
+* For RN > 0.45, use `react-native-meteor@1.1.x`
-* For RN > 0.45, use 1.1.x
+* For RN = 0.45, use `react-native-meteor@1.0.6`
-* For RN > 0.49, use 1.2.x
+* For RN < 0.45, you can use version `react-native-meteor@1.0.3` in case or problems.

 ## Example usage